 Resolve conflicting accounts

-A conflicting account exists if a user created a personal Google account with the same email address as Google enterprise account managed by your organization.
-Conflicting accounts most commonly occur if your users were signing in to Picasa Web Albums, Blogger, or other Google services, before your organization signed up for Google entertprise services.
+A conflicting account exists if a user created a personal Google Account with the same email address as a Google for Work account managed by your organization.
+Conflicting accounts most commonly occur if your users signed in to Picasa Web Albums, Blogger, or other Google services, before your organization signed up for Google for Work services.

-What is not a conflicting account.
+What isn't a conflicting account?
 Personal Google accounts that don't use your organization's Google address as either the primary or alias email address.
 For example, a personal Gmail account (firstname.lastname@example.org) with no alias addresses is never a conflicting account.

-After you add users who then have conflicting accounts, they are prompted to rename their personal Google account the next time they sign in to it.
-All data within their personal account will remain in the account when it's renamed.
-Note that users have full control over the renaming process; administrators don't participate in this process.
+After you add users who then have conflicting accounts, they're prompted to rename their personal Google Account the next time they sign in.
+All data within their personal account remains in the account when it's renamed.

-If the user has added their organization-managed address as an alternate email address (or email alias) in their personal Google account, the alias is removed from the personal accounts and the user will see notification of this change the next time they sign-in.
+If the user has added their organization-managed address as an alternate email address (or email alias) in their personal Google Account, the alias is removed from the personal accounts and the user sees this notification of change the next time they sign in.

-Before adding users to your Google enterprise account, ask them if they've created a personal Google account using your organization's email address.
+- Before adding users to your Google Account, ask them if they've created a personal Google Account using your organization's email address.
 If they have, ask them to rename their personal account.
 When they do this, the data in their personal accounts remains safe and accessible to them.
-Here's how a user can rename their personal Google account:

-If you've already created the user's Google enteprise account, then the next time they sign in to a consumer product they'll be asked to change their account.
-For example, if email@example.com has a conflicting account with your organization, she would see these options when she signs into a consumer product:
+If you've already created the user's Google Account, the next time that user signs in to a consumer product, they'll be asked to change their account.
+For example, if email@example.com has a conflicting account with your organization, Jane would see these options when she signs into a consumer product:

-In all cases, the data in their personal accounts remains safe and accessible to them.
+In all cases, the data in the user's personal accounts remains safe and accessible to them.